-When connecting a Jive Place to G Suite, the integration either assigns
+When connecting a Jive Place to G Suite, the administrator assigns permissions to

 You have two ways you can set up permissions for this integration: